 can also contain character data and even mix character data and elements (e.g.

-the node; character data is represented by character strings.
+).
 An XML element with no

 content can be indicated with an end-tag immediately following a start-tag and can be